squizlabs/PHP_CodeSniffer/README.markdown

     pear install PHP_CodeSniffer

+If you use [Composer](http://getcomposer.org/), include a dependency for `squizlabs/php_codesniffer` in your `composer.json` file.
+For example:

+    {
+        "require": {
+            "squizlabs/php_codesniffer": "1.*"
+        }
+    }

+You will then be able to run PHP_CodeSniffer from the vendor bin directory:

+    ./vendor/bin/phpcs -h

-If you don't want to install PEAR, you can download the PHP\_CodeSniffer source and run the `phpcs` command directly from the GIT checkout:
+You can also download the PHP\_CodeSniffer source and run the `phpcs` command directly from the GIT checkout:

     git clone git://github.com/squizlabs/PHP_CodeSniffer.git
     cd PHP_CodeSniffer